 Threat actors are constantly trying to steal your Social Security number to commit identity theft and other types of fraud.
 You need to protect your Social Security number by taking the following steps.

-Don’t insecurely share your Social Security number
+Don’t share your Social Security number insecurely

 You should only share your SSN if you are filing your taxes, starting a new job, getting your driver’s license, applying for government benefits, applying for a line of credit or loan, or making a cash transaction that is $10,000 or more.
 If you get an unsolicited message asking for your SSN, do not share it.